 Azure Storage for Exports

-Azure Storage integration supports both Azure Blob Storage and Azure Data Lake Gen2 type of storage accounts.
-Please refer to Azure documentation for more details on the differences in Blob Storage and Data Lake Gen2 type of storage accounts.
+This integration supports both Azure Blob Storage and Azure Data Lake Gen2 storage accounts.
+Data Lake Gen2 is a layer built on top of Blob Storage with additional big data analytics features.
+Refer to Azure documentation for more details on the Data Lake Gen2 type of storage accounts.

 📘

-This integration handles data exports.
-If you wish to import data from Azure storage into Bloomreach Engagement, use the separate Azure Storage integration for Imports.
+This integration exports data only.
+To import data from Azure Storage, use the separate Azure Storage integration for Imports.

 • Application (client) ID